Underpaint Complex Flowers to Create Dimension

 Required Supplies: printable supply list included in class package

-- High-quality Copic-friendly marker cardstock (X-Press It Blending Card or Cryogen Curious Metallic White 89lb are highly recommended.)
+- High-quality Copic-friendly marker cardstock (Cryogen Curious Metallic White is highly recommended)

 - Copic Markers

 - Artist quality colored pencils (Prismacolor Premier recommended)

 - Mod Podge or Hake dusting brush